 - If several events are selected, all will be resized in the same way. - You can also resize events with the Scrub tool.
 This works just the same as when resizing with the Arrow tool, but the audio under the pointer is played back (scrubbed) while you drag. - It is also possible to resize events by using the Trim buttons (located in the Nudge palette) on the toolbar.

 This will move the start or end position of the selected Event(s) by the amount set on the Grid pop-up menu.
 The sizing type currently selected applies to this method too, with the exception of "Sizing Applies Time Stretch" which is not possible with this method.
-You can also use key commands for this (by default, press [Ctrl] (Windows)
+You can also use key commands for this (by default, press [Ctrl] (Win) or [Command] (Mac) and use the left and right arrow key).

 Note that the Nudge palette is not visible in the toolbar by default.
-See page 792 for instructions on how to show and hide items in the toolbar.
+See page 788 for instructions on how to show and hide items in the toolbar.